Lingerie & Bra Fitting Guide

 J = 30 cm

 O = 40 cm

-Note that this is just a rough guild, each brand may have its on sizing guidelines.
+Note that this is just a rough guide, each brand may have different sizing guidelines.